 It’s hard to find a better crop to grow in the vegetable garden, leeks are ready for harvesting deep in the winter, the seeds are cheap, plants require almost no maintenance and suffer from essentially no diseases.

-Sowing Leeks From Seed
+Growing Leeks From Seed

 Leeks are best sown indoors in the middle of March or outdoors from the first week in April.
-Sprinkle approximately 15-20 seeds in a 6 inch pot of multipurpose compost and cover with a very fine layer of compost.
+Sprinkle approximately 15-20 seeds in a 15 cm (6in) pot of multipurpose compost and cover with a very fine layer of compost.

-Alternatively the seeds can be sown into a seed bed for later transplanting or small seedlings can be purchased from most good garden centres.
+Alternatively, the seeds can be sown into a seedbed for later transplanting or small seedlings can be purchased from most good garden centres.

-Once sown leeks can seem to take quite a while to germinate.
-In ideal temperatures leeks seeds will germinate in 10-14 days but when in cooler conditions this can be closer to three weeks.
+Once sown, leeks can seem to take quite a while to germinate.
+At ideal temperatures, leek seeds will germinate in 10-14 days, but when in cooler conditions, this can be closer to three weeks.

-Initially the leeks will look small and thin like tiny onion seedlings.
-At this stage the plants do often seem to slow down growing, a few weeks after gemination using a good liquid feed will give a burst of green growth which will ensure the plants are really in the best condition before they are transplanted into the garden.
+Initially, the leeks will look small and thin, like tiny onion seedlings.
+At this stage, the plants do often seem to slow down growing.
+A few weeks after gemination, using a good liquid feed will give a burst of green growth which will ensure the plants are really in the best condition before they are transplanted into the garden.

-Once the seedlings have grown to be about the size of a pencil they are ready to be transplanted.
+Once the seedlings have grown to be about the size of a pencil, they are ready to be transplanted.

 Transplanting Leek Plants Outside

 Free draining soil is essential as the winter months can cause rot problems.
-Adding a good layer of well rotted manure to the final bed in autumn will give the very best results.
+Adding a good layer of well-rotted manure to the final bed in autumn will give the very best results.